Squidly1408/Squidly-s_Folder_Tools/ReadMe.md

 - links to install
 - Math and how to do it
 - create, edit, delete, and manage commands via the command
+- Use your computer as a montior and control other devices via the ports on your computer

 ## Setting up